astropy/astroquery/docs/mast/mast_obsquery.rst

 in `public S3 buckets <https://registry.opendata.aws/collab/stsci/>`__.

 Using AWS resources to process public data no longer requires an AWS account for all AWS regions.
-To enable cloud data access for the Hubble, Kepler, TESS, and GALEX missions, follow the steps below:
+To enable cloud data access for the Hubble, Kepler, TESS, GALEX, and Pan-STARRS missions, follow the steps below:

 You can enable cloud data access via the `~astroquery.mast.ObservationsClass.enable_cloud_dataset` function, which sets AWS to become the preferred source for data access as opposed to on-premise